Strongest earthquake in 20 years rattles Southern California

 Glenn Pomeroy, the head of California’s Earthquake Authority, said the earthquake is “an important reminder that all of California is earthquake country.”

-Pomeroy urged the estimated 2,000 people in the region hit by the quake who have insurance policies to contact insurance agencies as soon as possible.
+Pomeroy urged the estimated 2,000 people in the region hit by the quake who have California Earthquake Authority insurance policies to contact their residential insurance agencies as soon as possible.
 Information on how to file a policy claim is on the agency’s website: EarthquakeAuthority.com, he said.

 Rodriguez reported from San Francisco.
 Associated Press writer Rachel Lerman in San Francisco and AP Radio reporter Shelly Adler in Washington, D.C., contributed.